 This post may contain affiliate links.
 Please read our disclosure policy.

-This chocolate hot cross buns recipe is made to be simple and approachable, with no proofing yeast and no complicated steps.
-Just mix, bake, and enjoy warm, fragrant hot cross buns that both kids and adults will love.
+This chocolate hot cross buns recipe is made to be simple and approachable, with a classic yeast dough that creates soft, fluffy buns without any complicated steps.
+Just mix, knead, and bake, and enjoy warm, fragrant hot cross buns that both kids and adults will love.
 And since it’s finally Easter, there is no better time to bake a batch of homemade chocolate cross buns and let your kitchen smell like pure comfort.

 What Makes This Recipe So Good

 These Chocolate Hot Cross Buns are designed to be easy without sacrificing texture or flavour.
-Using a no-proof yeast method means you get soft, fluffy hot cross buns without the long waiting time, making this chocolate hot cross buns recipe far more approachable for home bakers, even if you are short on time or patience.
+Using a classic yeast method gives you soft, fluffy hot cross buns with a light, tender crumb, making this chocolate hot cross buns recipe approachable for home bakers, even if you have a little extra time to let the dough rise.

 What really makes these chocolate cross buns shine is the balance between the lightly sweet dough and the melted chocolate chips throughout.
 They bake up tender and moist, with a soft crumb that stays fresh for days.
-Whether you are serving them warm for Easter morning or toasting leftovers later, these hot cross buns deliver bakery-style results with minimal effort.
+Whether you are serving them warm for Easter morning or toasting leftovers later, these hot cross buns deliver bakery-style results with simple steps.
+It taste like classic hot cross bun, but with chocolate!

 Save this recipe!